schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-with-fslogix-user-profiles-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 ## Prerequisites

 Besides an active Azure subscription and [Terraform](https://www.terraform.io/) configured on your workstation, [Azure Active Directory Domain Services (AADDS)](https://azure.microsoft.com/en-us/services/active-directory-ds/) are required.
-[Check out my previous post on setting up AADDS with Terraform if you haven't already!](/blog/set-up-azure-active-directory-domain-services-aadds-with-terraform-updated)
+[Check out my previous post on setting up AADDS with Terraform if you haven't already!](/blog/set-up-azure-active-directory-domain-services-aadds-with-terraform-updated) Some Terraform resources in this guide, e.g., the network peerings and domain-join VM extension, depend on the AADDS resources from the that post.

 ## Do You Know What's Exciting?

-It's possible to just [Azure AD-join (AAD-join) AVD sessions hosts](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/wvd/azure-virtual-desktop-azure-active-directory-join), eliminating the requirement to use AADDS or on-premise AD DS and reduce the costs and complexity of AVD deployments even more.
+It's possible to just [Azure AD-join (AAD-join) AVD session hosts](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/wvd/azure-virtual-desktop-azure-active-directory-join), eliminating the requirement to use AADDS or on-premise AD DS and reduce the costs and complexity of AVD deployments even more.
 Unfortunately, it's not yet fully production-ready because [FSLogix profile support for AAD-joined AVD VMs is only in public preview](https://azure.microsoft.com/en-us/updates/public-preview-fslogix-profiles-support-for-azure-adjoined-vms-for-azure-virtual-desktop/).
 Currently, using AAD authentication with Azure Files still requires [hybrid identities](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-hybrid-identity).
-But AVD is now one step closer to being a cloud-only solution.
+But it's nice that AVD is one step closer to being a cloud-only solution.
 I can't wait to terraformify all of it!
 Stay tuned because I'll post about it as soon as things are generally available.

 ## Overview

 We'll deploy AADDS and AVD resources to separate virtual networks and resource groups.
-It's a [hub-spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke), a typical approach to organize large-scale networks.
+This is called a [hub-spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke), a typical approach to organize large-scale networks.
 The hub (`aadds-vnet`), the central connectivity point, typically contains other services besides AADDS.
-E.g. a [VPN gateway](https://azure.microsoft.com/en-us/services/vpn-gateway/) connecting your on-premises network to the Azure cloud, [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview), or [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview).
+E.g. a [VPN gateway](https://azure.microsoft.com/en-us/services/vpn-gateway/) connecting your on-premises network to the Azure cloud.
+[Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview) or [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview) are also services that might reside in the hub network.
 Spoke networks (`avd-vnet`) contain isolated workloads using [network peerings](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) to connect to the hub.

 <!--![Hub-spoke network diagram](hub-spoke-network.png)-->